onap/policy-clamp/docs/index.rst

 Consumed APIs
 -------------
-CLAMP uses the API's exposed by the following ONAP components:
+Policy/CLAMP uses the API's exposed by the following ONAP components:

 - SDC : REST based interface exposed by the SDC, Distribution of service to DCAE
 - DCAE: REST based interface exposed by DCAE, Common Controller Framework, DCAE microservices onboarded (TCA, Stringmatch, Holmes (optional))
-- Policy: REST based interface, Policy engine target both XACML and Drools PDP, Policy Engine trigger operations to App-C/VF-C/SDN-C
+- Policy Core: REST based interface, Policy engine target both XACML and Drools PDP, Policy Engine trigger operations to App-C/VF-C/SDN-C
 - CDS: REST based interface, to retrieve list of operations/actions with their corresponding payload at runtime for Operational Policies where the field 'actor' is 'CDS'.

 Delivery
 --------
-CLAMP component is composed of a UI layer and a backend layer and packaged into a single container (single jar).
+Policy/CLAMP component is composed of a UI layer and a backend layer and packaged into a single container (single jar).
-CLAMP also requires a database instance with 1 DB, it uses MariaDB.
+Policy/CLAMP also requires a database instance with 1 DB, it uses MariaDB, which is the same DB as for the core Policy.
-CLAMP also uses an ELK stack (Elastic Search, Logstash and Kibana) for the Dashboard.

 .. blockdiag::